 Similar to headaches, the exact cause of myofascial pain appears to be unknown.
 However, there are some working theories that might help to explain the symptoms of myofascial pain.
 One underlying cause appears to be muscle injury or repetitive strain, which activate myofascial trigger points.
 Another cause might also be psychological stressors and physical strain because both can increase muscle tension along fibers referred to as the taut band, which is a hardened ropelike stretch of muscle fibers in which triggers are present.
 Lastly, myofascial pain might originate from postural stressors, such as poor body posture while sitting at a desk, which is held for prolonged periods of time.
+Myofascial pain can also be referred pain from another source.

 It is believed that active muscle trigger points can be formed several ways: